KAUSTIKR/AI-Project/README.md

 - Collects reward after each selection and updates its policy using PPO.
 - Training hyperparameters : `lr` = 1e-4, `gamma` = 0.95, `clip_epsilon` = 0.1

-### B. Real-Time Inferencing Phase
-Once trained, the model is used online as follows:

-1. Getting the Current Song's Vector (State)
-→ The 5D latent representation of the current song.

-2. Using kNN to Filter Action Space
-→ Find the top 4 nearest songs as potential recommendations.

-3. Running the Value & Policy Network
-→ Generate values & probabilities over those top 4 candidates.

-4. Choosing the Next Song
-→ Either pick the most probable one or sample based on the policy.
-→ If real-time feedback is available (liked/skipped), the system can log new interactions and periodically fine-tune the models (online learning).

 ---
 ## Songs in 2-D Gridworld